shortpatti/aboutme/_docs/ux-writing-samples.md

   - **Key:** NSCameraUsageDescription
   - **Value:**"Camera Privacy Setting for Mobile App Messaging SDK for iOS"

-   Values for these descriptions are up to the brand to define, these are only examples.
+   Values for these descriptions are up to the brand to define; these are only examples.

-3. Set the file sharing privacy settings:
+3. Set the file-sharing privacy settings:

   - UIFileSharingEnabled: Application supports iTunes file sharing
   - Privacy - Photo Library Usage Description
   - Privacy - Photo Library Additions Usage Description

-   iOS supports the preview of file types per iOS operating system and requires some configurations to be enabled ("YES") within the Host App&#39;s plist file.
-Enabling supports file sharing, and the export and saving of photos.
+   iOS supports the preview of file types per iOS operating system and requires some configurations to be enabled ("YES") within the Host App's plist file.
+Enabling supports file sharing and the export and saving of photos.

 4. Save documents or photos to a directory belonging to the host app, enable the following flag with **caution**.
-Due to a current limitation within the  SDK, the SQL files are also made public if this setting is enabled.
-Therefore, we suggest against enabling this setting until we can provide a fix in a future release.
-If this functionality is important to your user flow, enable at the user&#39;s risk.
+  >**Note:** A current limitation within the SDK causes the SQL files to be public if enabling this setting.
+Therefore, we suggest you do not enable this setting until a fix is available in a future release.
+If this functionality is essential to your user flow, enable at the user's risk.

    LSSupportsOpeningDocumentsInPlace: Supports opening documents in place